Even his teammates are having a hard time wrapping their minds around Javier Baez, the farmer.

 Does Baez take over at short with Russell moving to second, or is it Maddon having a tough conversation with Ben Zobrist and plugging No. 9 in as his everyday second baseman?
 There's Ian Happ, too.
 Is he the Cubs' second baseman of the future with Russell/Baez being the trade chip that lands a frontline starter?

-All viable options, but just for fun in the video above we put Baez on the spot at Cubs Convention and asked him: Are you a shortstop playing second, or a second baseman playing short?”
+All viable options, but just for fun we put Baez on the spot at Cubs Convention and asked him: Are you a shortstop playing second, or a second baseman playing short?”

 He flashed a big grin and said a second baseman playing short.
 In other words, he gets it.